howsoai/platform-installation-examples/common/README.md

 ## Download Airgap Bundle

 - Navigate to the Howso Customer Portal at [https://portal.howso.com/](https://portal.howso.com)
 - In the top right drop-down, where your name appears, select 'Organizations', and select the appropriate value (usually your company name).
 - Scroll down the organization page, and you'll see any licenses.
 Airgap enabled licenses will have buttons to download the bundle and reset the password.
 If you don't see an air-gapped license, contact your Howso representative.
 - If this is your first time downloading an application bundle, or you've mislaid the password, select 'Reset Bundle Password' then copy the password and click OK.
 - Select 'Air Gap Bundle' and enter the password to get to the Download Portal.
 - In the 'Latest Howso Platform Airgap bundle' Section select 'Download air-gap bundle'
-- Save the file (~ 1 Gig) -  for later use during the installation process, and/or application update.
+- Save the file (~ 1 Gig) via the browser, or copy the link and use wget or curl.

+## Troubleshooting

+TBD